Dog and Cat Surgery in Cropwell – Comprehensive Options

-We offer a wide range of surgical procedures at Pell City Animal Hospital in Cropwell.
+We offer a wide range of dog and cat surgical procedures at Pell City Animal Hospital in Cropwell.
 Our comprehensive treatment options include orthopedics, soft tissue, ophthalmology (eye), cosmetic ear trims as well as surgical altering (spays and castrations).
 Moreover, our surgical services extend to cattle, sheep, goats and llamas.

 Anesthesia and surgery can be scary when it involves your human and four-legged family members.
 But advances in anesthesia have made it extremely safe.
 In addition to using the safest and most modern anesthetic agents, every pet is carefully examined by a veterinarian prior to anesthesia.
 We also offer pre-anesthetic lab testing to make sure there are no problems with blood or organ systems that could create a problem during or after the procedure.
 Radiographs and EKGs can also be done if indicated.
 IV catheters and fluids are often used to help support your pet during anesthesia and recovery.
 This also gives us direct access to the bloodstream for any medications that might be needed.
 Our skilled, highly trained and dedicated staff closely follow safety guidelines and checklists and continuously monitor your pet until your pet is fully recovered.
 Modern anesthetic monitors help them keep track of vital signs such as heart rate, oxygen level, blood pressure, and temperature.
 This comprehensive approach allows us to quickly find and correct any abnormalities.